secretstartups/handbook/people-group/frequent-requests/index.html.md

 - Team member: Open an access request issue following our [handbook instructions](/handbook/business-ops/team-member-enablement/onboarding-access-requests/access-requests/#single-person-access-request) to request to change your name and email address in Google.
 - Team member: Email people-exp@gitlab.com, total-rewards@gitlab.com, and payroll@gitlab.com linking your access request issue and including legal documents with proof of your requested name.
-- People Experience: Update Name in BambooHR and GSuite.
+- People Experience: Update Name in BambooHR and Google Workspace.

 ## Reporting Requests
 All requests for BambooHR-related data or reports with personal people data should be made through an [Access Request issue](https://gitlab.com/gitlab-com/team-member-epics/access-requests).